In Years 11 and 12 students are entering the final years of their schooling and will make decisions that will influence future career pathways.

 Initiative, personal responsibility for learning and a strong sense of commitment are central to our students’ life in the Senior School.
 The collaborative partnerships between staff, students and their families strengthen as the students are supported in their quest for VCE or VCE VM success and successful career pathways.

-We make it a priority to ensure our students are well prepared for a University or TAFE of their choice, or to pursue employment and vocational training with distinction and confidence.
-Students are provided with access to a full range of VCE, Vocational Education and Training (VET), and VCE VM programs.
+We prioritise ensuring our students are well prepared for a University or TAFE of their choice or to pursue employment and vocational training with distinction and confidence.
+Students are given access to a full range of VCE, Vocational Education and Training (VET), and VCE VM programs.

-High achieving students continue to be challenged through enrichment programs in English, English as a Second Language, Maths Methods and Specialist Maths, as well as the opportunity for Year 11 students to study a Year 12 subject.
+High achieving students continue to be challenged through enrichment programs in English, English as a Second Language, Maths Methods and Specialist Maths, and the opportunity for Year 11 students to study a Year 12 subject.

 To ensure students are thoroughly prepared and confident for their future, the Managed Individual Pathways (MIPs) Program intensifies with individual course counselling, subject selection and planning advice and guidance in choosing an appropriate post-Year 12 pathway.